Majid Majidi: Biography

-Born in an Iranian middle-class family, he grew up in Tehran and at the age of 14 he started acting in amateur theater groups.
+Born in a Persian middle-class family, he grew up in Tehran and at the age of 14 he started acting in amateur theater groups.
 He then studied at the Institute of Dramatic Arts in Tehran.

 After the Iranian Revolution in 1979, his interest in cinema brought him to act in various films, most notably Mohsen Makhmalbaf's Boycott in 1985.

 In 1997, Majidi directed Children of Heaven, which was nominated to receive the Academy Award for Best Foreign Language Film.
 Though it lost to the Italian film Life Is Beautiful by Roberto Benigni, Children of Heaven is the first Iranian film to have been nominated by the academy.

-Majidi has directed several other feature films since Children of Heaven: The Color of Paradise in 2000, Baran in 2001, and The Willow Tree in 2005 (alternate English title One Life More).
+Majidi has directed several other feature films since Children of Heaven: The Color of Paradise in 2000, Baran in 2001, and The Willow Tree in 2005 (alternative English title One Life More).
 He also recently directed a feature-length documentary titled Barefoot to Herat which chronicles life in refugee camps and the city of Herat during and after the anti-Taliban offensive of 2001.

 In 2008, Majidi's acclaimed film The Song of Sparrows was the opening film of the Visakhapatnam International Film Festival in India.

-Majid Majidi was one of five international film directors invited by the Beijing government to create a documentary short film to introduce the city of Beijing, in preparation for the 2008 Summer Olympics which was held in the Chinese capital; the project was titled "Vision Beijing".
+Majidi was one of five international film directors invited by the Beijing government to create a documentary short film to introduce the city of Beijing, in preparation for the 2008 Summer Olympics which was held in the Chinese capital; the project was titled "Vision Beijing".

 Majidi pulled out of a Danish film festival in protest against the publication in Denmark of cartoons satirizing the Islamic prophet, Muhammad.
-Majidi stated that he was withdrawing "to protest against insulting any religious belief or icon".
-Majidi writes, "I believe in God and live with my beliefs in every single moment of my life.
-I would like to protest against insulting any religious belief and icon.
-For this reason, I would like to announce my withdrawal from your festival."
+He stated that he was withdrawing "to protest against insulting any religious belief or icon".